Gassandrid/ewan.my/content/Thoughts/2024 - A year of change.md

 But later in the year I finally started to get my act together when it comes to note-taking.
 That is a bit of an understatement, as I frankly fell in love with writing and documenting everything.
 The benefits of obsidian really started to show for me, where I felt a genuine desire to write down more and expand beyond just class notes and journaling.

+Overall, I cant say this was even close to one of the best years of my life, but coming out of it I feel more prepared and sure of what I want to do than ever before.